U. V. Koren: Else Elisabeth Koren

 In 1853 Koren married Else Elisabeth Hysing.
 Else's father, Ahlert Hysing, had been rector of the Latin School at Larvik which Koren had attended.
 Elisabeth was born on May 24, 1832, in Larvik.
 Vilhelm Koren knew half a dozen languages, and Elisabeth read Danish, Norwegian, German, and English.
 She was the author of The Diary of Elisabeth Koren, 1853-1855.
 The autobiography was translated into English and published in 1955.
 It provides detailed insight into what it was like for four adults and two children to spend the winter in a one-room 14-by-16-foot log house.
 In time, the Korens had nine children.
 Elisabeth Koren died on June 7, 1918, at Washington Prairie, in Winneshiek County, Iowa.

 Egge-Koren House

 From December 1853 to March 1854, the newlyweds, Rev. U. V. Koren and his wife Elisabeth, lived with the Egge family near Decorah, Iowa.
-The house in which they lived during that period in now known as the Egge-Koren House and is on exhibit at the Vesterheim Norwegian-American Museum.
+The house in which they lived during that period is now known as the Egge-Koren House and is on exhibit at the Vesterheim Norwegian-American Museum.